Kounta by Lightspeed uses an OAuth 2.0 compliant RESTful API for easy integration with third-party applications.

 If you prefer to use your own implementation rather than an OAuth 2.0 library, the spec has everything you'll need to know.

-Once you have your client_id
+Once you have your client_id and client_secret, use these URLs

 to authenticate: